 2. Costa Brava, Spain

-Costa Brava is located on Spain's Mediterranean coast, north of Barcelona.
-Costa Brava means “rugged coast” and it lives up to its name with some of the most spectacular coastline in all of the Mediterranean seacoast.
+Costa Brava means “rugged coast” and it lives up to its name.
+Its seacoast offers some of the most spectacular landscapes in all of the Mediterranean.

 Besides the region’s luminescent Mediterranean waters, there are plenty of other things to do in the area.
 I tend to suspect, though, that the most popular activities are probably sunbathing on the pristine beaches and enjoying delicious local specialties at restaurants along the boardwalk.

-If you get tired of the beach scene, you can also go visit the two botanical gardens nearby.
+When you get tired of the sun and beach scene, head to the two botanical gardens nearby.
 Santa Clotilde Gardens and Mar i Murtra Botanical Gardens in Blanes are gorgeous and worth a lingering visit.
-We enjoyed it a lot.
+We enjoyed them a lot.
 You will get a great overview of the Mediterranean climate and what grows in it.

 3. Curacao, Netherlands Antilles